- Adopt primal lifestyle per Mark Sisson's Primal Blueprint

 that combines well with the other ingredients.

-syrup is magical and will someday be shown to cure cancer.
+WHY: Maple syrup is magic and will someday be shown to cure cancer.
+Best

-is when the milk soaks up all the good stuff, don’t you think?
+This is the “milk” of the cereal.
 There’s a lot of Vitamin E here, too, which is rare elsewhere in this diet.

-Mix in 11g natural-chocolate-flavored, stevia-sweetened grass-fed micellar casein (from proteinfactory.com).
+Mix in 11g chocolate casein (from proteinfactory.com).
 This clumps up into “marshmallows”

 and adds chocolate flavor.